 How can I help?

-If you are a developer or publisher, consider consulting the IGDA (International Game Developers Association) or reputable translators.
+If you are a developer or publisher, consider consulting the Localization chapter of the IGDA (International Game Developers Association), as well as reputable translators.
 Many are happy to recommend companies that support and respect our work as professionals.
 For everyone else, please show your support for the #TranslatorsInTheCredits movement on social media.

 Press Articles